Arab Christians: Pre-Islamic period

-Islamic Era
+Islamic era

 Following the fall of large portions of former Byzantine and Sasanian provinces to the Arab armies, a large indigenous Christian population of varying ethnicities came under Arab Muslim dominance.
 Historically, a number of minority Christian sects were persecuted as heretic under Byzantine rule (such as non-Chalcedonians).
 The Islamic conquests set forth two processes affecting these Christian communities: the process of Arabization, causing them gradually to adopt Arabic as a spoken, literary, and liturgical language (often alongside their ancestral tongues), and the much slower, yet persistent process of Islamization.
 As Muslim army commanders expanded their empire and attacked countries in Asia, North Africa and southern Europe, they would offer three conditions to their enemies: convert to Islam, pay jizya (tax) every year, or face war to death.
 Those who refused war and refused to convert were deemed to have agreed to pay jizya.

-As "People of the Book", Christians in the region were accorded certain rights under Islamic law to practice their religion (including having Christian law used for rulings, settlements or sentences in court).
-In contrast to Muslims, who paid the zakat tax, they paid the jizya, an obligatory tax.
-The jizya was not levied on slaves, women, children, monks, the old, the sick, hermits, or the poor.
+As "People of the Book", Islamic law accorded Christians the right to practice their religion (including having Christian law used for rulings, settlements or sentences in court).
+In contrast to Muslims, who paid the zakat, they paid the jizya capitation tax.
+The jizya was not levied on slaves, women, children, monks, the old, the sick, hermits, or the very poor.
 In return, non-Muslim citizens were permitted to practice their faith, to enjoy a measure of communal autonomy, to be entitled to Muslim state's protection from outside aggression, to be exempted from military service, and to be exempted from the zakat.
 Like Arab Muslims, Arab Christians refer to God as "Allah".
 As with the Christians of Malta, this practice is distinguished from the Islamic use of the word "Allah" which refers to the personal name of God in that faith.
 The use of the term Allah in Arab churches predates Islam.

 During the Islamic Golden Age, Christians contributed to the Islamic civilization in various fields, and the institution known as the House of Wisdom employed Christian scholars to translate works into Arabic and to develop new knowledge.

-Modern Era
+Modern and contemporary era

-Arab Christians have always been the go-between the Islamic world and the Christian West, mainly down to mutual religious affinity.
+Arab Christians have always been the go-between the Islamic world and the Christian West due to their shared religious affinity.
 The Greek Orthodox share Orthodox ties with Russia and Greece; whilst Melkites and Maronites share Catholic bonds with Italy, Vatican and France.
 Scholars and intellectuals agree Christians in the Arab world have made significant contributions to Arab civilization since the introduction of Islam, and they have had a notable impact contributing the culture of the Mashriq.
 Many Arab Christians today are physicians, entertainers, philosophers, government officials and people of literature.